 The Possibilists’ 2023 report on youth innovation found that 92% of young changemakers want to contribute to pressing global issues, and 31% of those surveyed are working on climate action.
-At YBI, we’ve witnessed similar trends throughout our global network, with our members supporting more and more young entrepreneurs building businesses that deliver profit with purpose.
+At YBI, we’ve witnessed similar trends throughout our global network, with our members supporting more and more young entrepreneurs building businesses that deliver profit with purpose and sustainability in mind.

 Mireia, 31, supported by Youth Business SpainStella, 28, supported by KIZIsamar, 31, supported by POSITIVRita, supported by Youth Business SpainCarol, 32, supported by FetolaJule, 33, supported by KIZProduction of eco-friendly sanitary products for Sarah’s business (Supported by Hatch)